rstoetter/ctextparser-php/README.md

 # cTextParser-php

-a simple text parser written in PHP, which is able to detect identifieres
+a simple text parser class cTextParser written in PHP, which is able to detect identifieres

-The namespace is \\rstoetter\\cTextParser-php
+The namespace is \\rstoetter\\cTextParser

 See the [project wiki](https://github.com/rstoetter/cTextParser-php/wiki) for more information.